kylrth/kylrth.github.io/content/post/québec/index.md

 That last one applies to us!

-Unfortunately, we still ended up paying for the student health insurance this semester (CA$300) because we found out too late that the insurance we got doesn't cover enough to count for the exemption.
+Unfortunately, we still ended up paying for the student health insurance this year (CA$900) because we found out too late that the insurance we got doesn't cover enough to count for the exemption.
 BEI didn't have these requirements on their website, so I'll list what I've found so far in my emails with them:

 - The total reimbursable amount of the policy must be at least equivalent to the UdeM medical insurance which is CA$700,000.
 - The insurance must reimburse 100% of reasonable and customary health care including hospitalization fees.

 We're still working on getting our policy upgraded, so I'll update here when this is resolved.

+## phone service

+Our American phone plans include free roaming in Canada, so we decided to keep them for our stay here.
+The only downside is that many Canadian phone plans charge extra to communicate with American numbers, and since the US and Canada share a country code (+1) it's not immediately clear to people that our number is American.
+This has lead to situations where we don't get important information because a Canadian caller is unable to reach us.

+I recently discovered a cool tool called [MySudo](https://mysudo.com/) that solves this problem for us.
+MySudo lets privacy-minded people create digital profiles with burner email addresses and phone numbers, to prevent the collection of their personal info by data aggregators.
+For CA$1.29/month you get one such profile, and crucially you can choose a phone number in the US, the UK, or Canada.

+The amount of calling and texting is limited, so we only give the number out when we have to.
+But conveniently you can install the MySudo app on multiple devices, so incoming calls ring on both of our phones.
+It's worked pretty well for us so far.

 ## banking